-Intended outcome Success criteria 1.
-Close the gaps in attainment and knowledge for disadvantaged children.
-All EYPP children will make better than expected progress and will be working at age appropriate levels by the end of July (unless an additional need has been identified).
+Intended outcome Success criteria Close the gaps in attainment and knowledge for disadvantaged children.
+All EYPP children will make better than expected progress and will be working at age appropriate levels by the end of the academic year 2024-2025 (unless an additional need has been identified).
 Acquisition of English / closing gaps through quality first teaching and the development of a communication friendly environment.
 All EYPP children in this group will have gained and be using sufficient English vocabulary to at least communicate their basic needs, wants and join in conversations with their peers and adults.
-3. Agreed developmental targets are met throughout the year.
+Agreed developmental targets are met throughout the year.
 Increased access to speech, language and communication intervention for pupils whose speech related additional needs cannot be met through quality first teaching alone.
 Observations made against personalised targets will show that children have met their targets and have acquired the basic skills necessary to engage in learning.
-Challenges at home where family support and intervention from outside agencies might be required.
-Families feel supported by the nursery and have a positive experience of working with outside agencies to ensure that children are happy and safe.
-5. Children will have knowledge of the world beyond their immediate environment, they will have experienced new, real life experiences that would otherwise not be available.
+Children will have knowledge of the world beyond their immediate environment, they will have experienced new, real life experiences that would otherwise not be available.
 Children will be able to recall the experiences that they have and talk with confidence about their new knowledge.
-Children will form positive relationships with each other and with adults, they will become confident, independent learners.
+5. Children will form positive relationships with each other and with adults, they will become confident, independent learners.
 Observations made will show positive interactions between children where children are able to work together or independently to achieve a goal, demonstrating resilience and being proud of their achievements.
-7. Parents will engage more positively with their child's learning and will have a better understanding of the importance of early years' education resulting in improved attendance Stronger parental partnership working will have a positive impact on children's attainment and well- being with parents feeling equipped to support their children in positive home learning.
+6. Parents will engage more positively with their child's learning and will have a better understanding of the importance of early years' education resulting in improved attendance Stronger parental partnership working will have a positive impact on children's attainment and well- being with parents feeling equipped to support their children in positive home learning.